 Social and Environmental Compliance Benchmarks

 The Amer Sports Ethical Policy standards are explained further in our Social and Environmental Compliance Benchmarks.
-These benchmarks provide detailed guidance on how Amer Sports and its suppliers are expected to behave as employers.
-This means compliance with all applicable national and international laws, standards, rules, regulations, and industry practices that cover employers’ activities, such as manufacturing, sales, and distribution.
+These benchmarks provide detailed guidance on how Amer Sports and its suppliers should behave as employers.
+This means compliance with all applicable national and international laws, rules, legal regulations, and industry practices that cover employers’ activities such as manufacturing, sales, and distribution.
 This program equally applies to our own manufacturing and distribution facilities.

 The Benchmarks include 15 cross-references that guide employers’ responsibilities relating to areas such as human rights, health and safety, environmental standards, employment relationships management, and good governance.